LiamPerson/YTDLP-Search-API/README.md

 # Usage

 This tool **requires** your videos to have an **accompanying json metadata file**.
 You can easily do this by adding `--write-info-json` to your yt-dlp commands.
 It uses the data from these files to understand which videos are most relevant to your search.
+I recommend keeping your video titles downloaded as just their IDs to avoid name collissions.

 ```sh
 # yt-dlp.conf